kalgynirae/subjunctive/README.md

     Install the standard Git from <http://git-scm.com/downloads>.
 Unless you know better, use the default options.
-If you're on Windows, you should also install the [Git credential helper].
+If you're on Windows, you should also install the [Git credential helper] so you don't have to enter your username and password every time.

     If you have never used Git before, I recommend [Ry's Git Tutorial] to learn the basics.
-If you already know the basics but need a reference (and you find the manual pages too confusing), look at [Pro Git].
+If you already know the basics but need a reference (and you find the manual pages too confusing), look at [Git Reference].

     On Linux or Mac OS, you'll run Git commands using any terminal program.
-On Windows, you'll use Git Bash (which was installed with Git).
+On Windows, you'll use **Git Bash** (which was installed with Git).

     Don't forget to configure Git with your name and email address: